rafid29mehda/All-About-ECG/Feature Extraction/README.md

 ### Tips for Learning More
 - **Practice with Real Data**: Download ECG data from Physionet (e.g., MIT-BIH Arrhythmia Database) and try extracting these features.
 - **Use Libraries**: Neurokit2, Biosppy, and SciPy are great for beginners.
-They handle complex math for you.
+They handle complex math for us.
 - **Visualize Everything**: Plot the signals, peaks, and spectrograms to understand what’s happening.
 - **Start Small**: Begin with time-domain features (they’re the easiest), then move to frequency and time-frequency features as we get comfortable.
 -